 Lack of education has many reasons

-Worldwide, more than 258 million school-age children do not go to school.
+Worldwide, more than 258 million school-age children and adolescents do not go to school.
 The majority of them live in Africa and in South and West Asia.
-There are many reasons for this: lack of infrastructure, financial and domestic problems are just some of them.
+There are many reasons for this: lack of infrastructure, poverty, displacement and social inequalities.

 Girls and children with disabilities are particularly disadvantaged.
-Often schools are not equipped for the disabled and there is a lack of sanitary facilities.
-Many girls have to drop out of school as soon as they reach puberty because they do not have access to hygiene products such as sanitary towels, tampons or menstrual cups.
+Many schools are not equipped for the disabled and there is a lack of sanitary facilities.
+Many girls are therefore unable to go to school during their periods or have to risk infections, as they often do not have access to hygiene articles such as sanitary pads, tampons or menstrual cups.

 Education is the key to a better future and creates opportunities for work, income and an independent and self-determined life.

 In the Democratic Republic of Congo, only a fraction of the population has access to electricity.
 Especially in rural areas, electricity is a rare resource.
 This limits many children in their learning: When they come home from school in the afternoon, they often have to help their parents with the housework or in the fields first.

 To bring light into the darkness, Help distributes about 3,500 "Little Sun" solar lamps to six schools.
 In this way, we enable children and young people to learn and read even in the evening.
 The lamps are simply charged in the sun during the day and provide either 4 hours of bright light or up to 50 hours of soft light.
 The "little suns" have a lifespan of 5 years.